orangejuice/blog/data/activity/movie-偶然与想象-2021/record.en.md

 date: 2022-07-03 11:33:18+08:00
 douban:
   rating: 8.3
-  subtitle: 2021 / Japan / Drama Romance / Ryusuke Hamaguchi / Kotone Furukawa
+  subtitle: 2021 / Japan / Drama Romance / Ryusuke Hamaguchi / Kotone Furukawa,
-    Kiyohiko Shibukawa
+    Shichikawa Kiyohiko
 ---

-Via tw Only suitable for criticism, oh Japanese, so finely detailed to the point of perversion.
-A story of seducing a writer.
-The latter part is a serious and fascinating discussion about creation and conversation about life.
-Ryusuke Hamaguchi's 'Coincidence and Imagination'.
+Via Twitter, only to dispute: Japanese, oh Japanese, refined to the point of perversion.
+A story about seducing a writer.
+What follows are serious and fascinating discussions about creation and life.
+Ryusuke Hamaguchi's 'Wheel of Fortune and Fantasy'.